ASU-EGR304-2025-F-201/ASU-EGR304-2025-F-201.github.io/docs/Appendix/App-Team-Org.md

 1. Enhance skills to expand our skillset
 2. Learn how to collaborate with a team to make an effective product
-3. Minimized product cost and maximize utility
+3. Minimize product cost and maximize utility
 4. Produce reliable, accurate, and professional products
-5. Create products that address real issues encountered by costomers
+5. Create products that address real issues encountered by customers

 ## Communication Channels